Joe Metheny

-Joseph Roy Metheny (March 2, 1955 – August 5, 2017) was an American serial killer and rapist from the Baltimore, Maryland area.
+Joseph Roy Metheny (March 2, 1955 – August 5, 2017) was an American murderer and rapist, and suspected serial killer from the Baltimore, Maryland area.
 While he claimed to have killed 13 people, sufficient evidence was only found to convict him of two murders.
-Research later confirmed 3 more victims, though he had not been charged with them.

 Early life

-Metheny's attorneys said that he had been neglected as a child and that made him depressed, that his father was an alcoholic who was killed in a car accident when Metheny was six, and that his mother had neglected her six children while she worked double shifts outside the home.
+Metheny's attorneys said his mother neglected her six children while she worked double shifts outside the home, that his father was an alcoholic who was killed in a car accident when Metheny was six, and that he suffered from depression.
 Metheny said that his parents often sent him to live with other families in "foster-like" arrangements.

-Metheny falsely claimed that his mother was dead.
-His mother said that they were somewhat poor and she had to work hard as a waitress, barmaid, and food truck driver, but she had provided her children with a normal family life, and the children had never gone hungry or been put into homes of other families as Metheny had claimed.
+His mother said she had to work multiple jobs and they were financially poor, but she had provided her children with a normal family life, and the children had never gone hungry or been put into homes of other families as Metheny had claimed.
 She said that Metheny was an above-average student, always polite, and not mean as a child.
-She said that "he was smart and had a good childhood.
+She said "he was smart and had a good childhood.
 If he was neglected, it was his own fault.
 It was a pretty good home."

-Metheny joined the United States Army when he turned 18 in 1973.
-His mother said that he had served in Germany, although he claimed that he had served a tour in Vietnam and had become addicted to heroin while in an artillery unit there.
+Metheny joined the United States Army in 1973.
+His mother said that he had served in Germany, although he claimed that he had served in Vietnam and had become addicted to heroin while in an artillery unit there.
 His mother said that she had no recollection of him serving in Vietnam, and the circumstances of his service were reported as unverified in press reports.
 American involvement in Vietnam had ended by that time.

 Metheny seldom contacted his mother after he joined the Army.
 She said, "He just kept drifting further and further away.
 I think the worst thing that ever happened to him was drugs.
 It's a sad, sad story."